 Each school district selects the teachers for Reading Recovery training.
-Teachers must be currently certified and have a record of successful classroom teaching and it is helpful to have experience with early literacy.
+Teachers must be currently certified and have a record of successful classroom teaching in the primary grades and it is helpful to have experience with early literacy.

 The course begins in September with several days of intensive training on the administration and interpretation of the Observation Survey of Early Literacy Achievement followed by bi-weekly classes.